Questions? Email firstname.lastname@example.org.

 The Carnegie Foundation for the Advancement of Teaching describes community engagement as, “the collaboration between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.”

 This award is to recognize, encourage and reward those faculty who are exemplary in their service and civic scholarship outside of the university, providing leadership and making significant contributions to the public good.
 This award recognizes the importance of continuous contributions to the external community that create sustainable connections with the university, elevate the civic mission of the institution and provide measured impacts on community needs.

-The President’s Distinguished Achievement Award for Community Engagement review committee will be composed primarily of former award recipients.
+A selection committee composed of faculty will review nomination packets.
 The nomination packet for this award will consist of only the following, assembled into a single PDF file in the order indicated: